openshift/enhancements/enhancements/automated-policy-based-disk-encryption.md

 ## Summary

-Starting with OpenShift 4.3, Red Hat Enterprise Linux RHCOS (RHCOS) boot images will be encryption-ready.
-On first boot either administator provided or automated policy will be used for the root disk encryption.
-Bootstrapping and node provisioning **MUST** fail when the policy cannot be applied unless the administrator has opted out.
+Starting with OpenShift 4.3, Red Hat Enterprise Linux RHCOS (RHCOS) boot images will be "encryption ready".
+Not encrypted by default, but operating system level encryption will be supported and configurable via Ignition.

 ## Motivation